The Great Canadian Bumble Bee Count

 Just like governments need a census to know what’s happening with its citizens, as well as their homes, families and jobs, we think bumble bees need their own census.
 Not enough is known about wild, native bees in Canada, and what scientists do know is worrying.

-In Canada, we already have one officially designated endangered bee, the Rusty-patched bumble bee last seen in 2009 in Pinery Provincial Park near Grand Bend, Ontario.
+Canada’s first officially designated endangered bee, the Rusty-patched bumble bee was last seen in 2009 in Pinery Provincial Park near Grand Bend, Ontario.
 This is a grim situation for a once abundant bumble bee – nothing to celebrate as a first.